manuelpuyol/csnow/README.md

 1. `yarn lint`

+### Opening the web page

+Access `localhost:8080`.
+This should trigger the webpack compilation if you are not using `webpack-dev-server`, so it will take some time to open in the first build.

+### Project requirements

+- (0) have a form that allows you to search for a record by at least 3 different attributes.
+One of these attributes must be a string that searches for like matches.
+This entity or relation, must have a key that is a foreign key for at least one other table.

+The home page lists Tournaments, where you can search by name (ILIKE), location (select one from dropdown) or start date after the selected.

+- (1) short description (eg a title or name, something to distinguish the record)

+Each tournament is showing their name, location, start and end dates.
+It also shows the number of participating teams.
+The list is also capped at 50 records using `LIMIT`.

+- (2) a link to view and/or update the record

+Click on the `View` button to get more info.
+Clicking on `Update` should open a modal with a small form of attributes to update.

+- (3) a button or link to delete the record

+Click on the `Delete` button and the tournament should be destroyed.

+- (4) a link to view a list or table of all records from a foreign key relationship (this list does not have to give all attributes from the other relation, but must show at least 4 attributes)

+When clicking on the `View` button on a tournament, you'll be redirected to a page which lists all the participating rosters, including their names, logos, placement and prize won at the tournament.
+There is also a list of matches, which shows the two teams that played that match, the winner (in bold), the start and end dates of the match.

+- (5) a link to create a new record that would appear in the list from the previous element.

+Click on `Add match` to add a new match in the tournament (can only add matches between participating rosters).
+A match may be in the future, with one of the rosters TBD.

+- (6) a link to create a new record that could appear in the search result.

+Click on `Create Tournament`, that should open a modal with a small form to create a brand new tournament!

 ### Credits

 This project is designed and implemented by `Manuel Puyol` exclusively for `MPCS 53001 - Databases` class from `UChicago`.